colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-02-15-262391-c-for-scientists-engineers-and-mathematicians-by-r-j-larowe.md

 share: true
 ---

 Are you a scientist, engineer or mathematician looking to expand your programming skills?
-Look no further than "C++ for Scientists, Engineers and Mathematicians" by R. J. LaRowe.
+Look no further than "C++ for Scientists, Engineers and Mathematicians by R. J. LaRowe.
 This comprehensive guide is tailored specifically for individuals in technical fields who want to harness the power of C++ for their work.

 ## Why C++?